priyanshudarshan/Order-Sales-Analysis/README.md

 # 📊 Order Data Analysis Using SQL and Python

 This project focuses on analyzing order data to derive key business insights using a combination of Python and SQL.
-The data is sourced directly from Kaggle using their API, processed for analysis, and then queried in a SQL server to answer specific business questions.
+The data is sourced directly from Kaggle using their API, processed for analysis and then queried in a SQL server to answer specific business questions.

 ## 🗂️ Project Overview